Posts Tagged ‘ads’

 Coors Light has great taste

-Have you seen those Coors Light commercials where a bunch of “average” dudes ask football coaches goofy questions during post-game press conferences?
+Have you seen those Coors Light where a bunch of “average” dudes ask football coaches goofy questions during post-game press conferences?
 Yes?
 Ok, well Coors wanted 6 more coach spots that they could air on Tivo so they turned to poptent.
 Coors provided the coach footage and interested filmmakers had to go out and shoot their own press conference scenes.

 Today Poptent announced that Coors Light would be purchasing 6 user-created ads for $3,500 a piece.
 And guess what, one of those ads just happened to be made by your pal Beardy.
 Boosh!
 Here’s my spot “Blue Mountains” followed by two other selected submissions that I especially liked: